rb201/weather-app/infra/README.md

 This folder contains the kubernetes configs/manifest for this project.

 ## Terraform
 This folder contains infrastructure deployment on AWS using Terraform.
+This was more of an exercices in refreshing Terraform.
+There are some app deployment changes i'd have to think over and change since the original deployment was 'on-prem'.
+The resource deploy, but i know the deployment will not work do to fqdn/dns.
+I will leave this for later time